alexbelgium/Hob2hood_to_Novy/README.md

 # Hob2hood_to_Novy
-Seamless connection of AEG hob and Novy hood by converting IR to 433 Mhz
+Seamless connection of AEG hob and Novy hood by converting IR to 433 Mhz with an Arduino nano

 Introduction
 ************